truenas/documentation/content/SCALETutorials/Apps/CommunityApps/ddns-updater.md

  - /scale/scaletutorials/systemsettings/services/ddnsservicemigrate/
 ---

+{{< include file="CommunityAppsContribute.md" type="page" >}}

 The DDNS-Updater application is a lightweight universal dynamic DNS (DDNS) updater with web UI.
 When installed, a container launches with root privileges in order to apply the correct permissions to the DDNS-Updater directories.
 Afterwards, the container runs as a non-root user.

 ## First Steps